emads22/ShapeArt/README.md

 2. **Enter Canvas Information**:
     - Follow the prompts to enter the canvas width, height, and color.
 3. **Draw Shapes**:
-    - Choose whether to draw a rectangle or square.
+    - Choose whether to draw a circle, rectangle or square.
     - Enter the position, size, and color of the shape.
 4. **Save Image**:
     - Once finished drawing, the canvas with shapes will be saved as an image file.